 Employers will be able to charge employees up to 50% of the premium.
 Employers with fewer than 10 employees, participating self-employed individuals and certain governmental employers will be exempt from the employer contribution, but must continue to collect and remit employee contributions.
 From January 2023 through the end of 2024, the contribution will be 0.9% of a covered employee’s wages up to the Social Security maximum taxable wages.
 For later years, regulators will determine the applicable rate, but the law caps premiums at 1.2% of an employee’s wages.

 Eligible employees will be able to take up to 12 weeks of paid leave for any of the reasons permitted under the federal FMLA, including bonding with a new child, caring for an employee’s own or a family member’s serious health condition, or handling a military exigency.
 The law also allows employees to use this leave to address issues related to domestic violence, sexual assault, or stalking.
 An additional four weeks will be available for complications related to pregnancy and childbirth.
-Eligible employees who have multiple qualifying reasons in a rolling 12-month period will be able to take up to 14 total weeks of leave.

 While many of the measure’s provisions overlap the federal FMLA, they may differ in scope.
 For example, the Colorado measure’s broader definition of “family member” includes a domestic partner and anyone with whom the employee “has a significant personal bond that is or is like a family relationship.”
 Unlike the FMLA definition of child, the Colorado definition encompasses a child of any age, as well as a domestic partner’s child.
 Eligibility for job protections under the state law also differs from the federal FMLA’s terms.